 In addition, numerous regulations, guidelines and other measures have been and are expected to be adopted under the PRC Cybersecurity Law.
-For example, the CAC, National Development and Reform Commission, or the NDRC, the Ministry of Industry and Information Technology, or the MIIT, the Ministry of Public Security, the Ministry of National Security, the Ministry of Finance, the Ministry of Commerce of the People's Republic of China, or the MOFCOM, the People's Bank of China, the State Administration for Market Regulation, or the SAMR, the National Radio and Television Administration, the CSRC, the National Administration of State Secrets Protection and the State Cryptography Administration jointly promulgated the Cybersecurity Review Measures in December 2021, which took effect in February 2022.
-Pursuant to the Cybersecurity Review Measures, critical information infrastructure operators and the data processing activities carries out online platform operators must pass a cybersecurity review when purchasing network products and services which do or may affect national security; and online platform operators with personal information of over one million users shall apply with the Cybersecurity Review Office for a cybersecurity review before going to list abroad.
+For example, pursuant to the Cybersecurity Review Measures effective in February 2022, critical information infrastructure operators and the data processing activities carries out online platform operators must pass a cybersecurity review when purchasing network products and services which do or may affect national security; and online platform operators with personal information of over one million users shall apply with the Cybersecurity Review Office for a cybersecurity review before going to list abroad.
 The cybersecurity review will evaluate, among others, the risk of critical information infrastructure, core data, important data, or the risk of a large amount of personal information being influenced, controlled or maliciously used by foreign governments after going public, and cyber information security risk.
+Given the

-Given the Cybersecurity Review Measures were recently promulgated, their interpretation, application and enforcement are subject to substantial uncertainties.
+Cybersecurity Review Measures were recently promulgated, their interpretation, application and enforcement are subject to substantial uncertainties.

 On August 17, 2021, the PRC State Council promulgated the Security Protection Regulations for Critical Information Infrastructure, which became effective on September 1, 2021.
 Pursuant to such regulations, "critical information infrastructure" shall mean any important network facilities or information systems of important industries or fields such as public communication and information service, energy, communications, water conservation, finance, public services, e-government affairs and national defense science, and any other important network facilities or information systems which may endanger national security, people's livelihood and public interest in case of damage, function loss or data leakage.
 In addition, relevant administration departments of each critical industry and sector, or Protection Departments, shall be responsible for formulating eligibility criteria and determining the critical information infrastructure operator in the respective industry or field.
 The operators shall be informed about the final determination as to whether they are categorized as critical information infrastructure operators.
 As of the date hereof, no detailed rules or implementation has been issued by any Protection Departments, and we have not been informed as a critical information infrastructure operator by any governmental authorities.
-As this regulation was newly issued and the governmental authorities, including Protection Departments, may further formulate detailed rules or explanations with respect to the interpretation and implementation of this regulation, the exact scope of "critical information infrastructure operators" under the current regulatory regime remains unclear, and the PRC governmental authorities may have wide discretion in the interpretation and enforcement of these laws.
-Therefore, it is uncertain whether we would be deemed as a critical information infrastructure operator under PRC law.
+As the regulation was newly issued and the governmental authorities, including Protection Departments, may further formulate detailed rules or explanations with respect to the interpretation and implementation of this regulation, the exact scope of "critical information infrastructure operators" under the current regulatory regime remains unclear, and the PRC governmental authorities may have discretion in the interpretation and enforcement of these laws.
+Therefore, it is uncertain whether we would be deemed as a critical information infrastructure operator under the PRC law.
 It also remains uncertain whether the future regulatory changes would impose additional restrictions on companies like us.
-If we are not able to comply with the cybersecurity and data privacy requirements in a timely manner, or at all, we may be subject to government enforcement actions and investigations, fines, penalties, suspension of our non-compliant operations, or removal of our app from the relevant application stores, among other sanctions, which could materially and adversely affect our business and results of operations.
-As of the date of this annual report, we have not been involved in any investigations on cybersecurity review made by the Cyberspace Administration of China on such basis, and we have not received any inquiry, notice, warning, or sanctions in such respect.
+If we are not able to comply with the cybersecurity and data privacy requirements in a timely manner, or at all, we may be subject to government enforcement actions and investigations, fines, penalties, suspension of our noncompliant operations, or removal of our app from the relevant application stores, among other sanctions, which could materially and adversely affect our business and results of operations.
+As of the date of this annual report, we have not received any regulatory inquiry, notice, investigations, warning, or sanctions on cybersecurity review made by the CAC on such basis.